powsybl/powsybl-core/docs/grid_exchange_formats/cgmes/import.md

 ### LinearShuntCompensator

-CGMES `LinearShuntCompensators` represent shunt compensators with banks or sections with equal admittance values.
+Linear shunt compensators represent shunt compensators with banks or sections with equal admittance values.

-A CGMES `LinearShuntCompensator` is mapped to a PowSybl [`ShuntCompensator`](../../grid_model/network_subnetwork.md#shunt-compensator) with `SectionCount` copied from CGMES SSH `sections` or CGMES `SvShuntCompensatorSections.sections`, depending on the import option.
+A `LinearShuntCompensator` is mapped to a PowSybl [`ShuntCompensator`](../../grid_model/network_subnetwork.md#shunt-compensator) with `SectionCount` copied from CGMES SSH `sections` or CGMES `SvShuntCompensatorSections.sections`, depending on the import option.
 If none is defined, it is copied from CGMES `normalSections`.
 The created PowSyBl shunt compensator is linear and its attributes are defined as described below:
 - `BPerSection` is copied from CGMES `bPerSection` if defined.
 Else, it is `Float.MIN_VALUE`.
 - `GPerSection` is copied from CGMES `gPerSection` if defined.
 Else, it is left undefined.